PhilipQuaicoo/IOWA-LIQUOR-SALE/README.md

 # Data Processing

-Dropping nulls wouldnt be necessary since having a null in any column would have no effect of the results expected.
+Dropping nulls wouldn’t be necessary since having a null in any column would have no effect of the results expected.

 # Descriptive Analysis